What Is Summer Nectar Dearth?

 Robbing Screens

-Robbing screens (also called robbing/moving screens) are simple mesh screens secured in front of the opening of the hive.
+Robbing screens (also called robbing/moving screens) are simple mesh screens secured in front of the hive’s opening.
 The screen effectively raises the entrance about 5 inches.

-Robbers are attracted to the entrance by the pheromones and scent of honey from the hive.
+The pheromones and honey scent from the hive attract robbers to the entrance.
 These are most detectable at the bottom of the screen.
-As the robber moves up the screen, the scent gets weaker, and she doesn’t know how to get in.
+As the robber moves up the screen, the scent worsens, and she doesn’t know how to get in.

-Place your robbing screen on in the evening after the foragers returned.
+Place your robbing screen on in the evening after the foragers return.
 You don’t want your own bees confused as to how to enter the box.

-The next day your bees will take some time to figure it out as they exit.
+The next day, your bees will take time to figure it out as they exit.
 The screen will force them to re-orient a bit.
-I’ve watched while they climb the screen checking things out.
-In about an hour or so they got the hang of it and were able to come and go freely.
+I’ve watched while they climb the screen, checking things out.
+In about an hour or so, they got the hang of it and could come and go freely.

-According to this interesting article by Dr. Eric C. Mussen at UC Davis, it appears that robbers that have no problem with screens on their home colony still have difficulty bypassing a screen on another hive.
+According to this interesting article by Dr. Eric C. Mussen at UC Davis, it appears that robbers with no problem with screens on their home colony still have difficulty bypassing a screen on another hive.

 Robbing Screen Options